 8. End Your Videos With A Call-To-Action

 As much as we stress that you shouldn’t be too “salesy” in your video, the whole thing is kind of pointless if you don’t ask viewers to do something after watching.
 You still have to let your audience know that you’re open for business and that your services or products can help them.
-Include a related call-to-action that can benefit both the viewer and your brand.
+Include a related call-to-action (CTA) that can benefit both the viewer and your brand.
 Otherwise, you have a shiny new video that doesn’t achieve its potential.

-So, in the last few seconds of your video (or even somewhere in the middle if you can add it smoothly), urge your users to take the next step — whether it’s filling out a form in order to download valuable content or reaching out to your team for a consultation — and give them all the information necessary to do so.
+So, in the last few seconds of your video (or even somewhere in the middle if you can add it smoothly), urge your users to take the next step — whether it’s filling out a form to download valuable content or reaching out to your team for a consultation — and give them all the information necessary to do so.
 You can add CTAs with basic text on screen, annotations, or combine all of the above with text and an image.
 Just make sure the design you choose is aesthetically pleasing and is appropriate to your brand colors.

 9. Share Your Videos On All Your Marketing Channels

 Engage in a promotions strategy to expand your reach and look beyond your usual channels to achieve lead generation.
 Here are the marketing channels we recommend for videos:

 - Social media: Sharing your videos on your social media networks will increase your digital presence and your likelihood of reaching more relevant buyers.
 Download The Complete Guide To Social Media Marketing for a refresher on engaging on your social media networks.